peasantbird/tp/docs/UserGuide.md

 ### Adding a buyer: `buyer`

-Adds a buyer with their info to the list.
-This command can cause warnings, and empty optional parameters will be omitted.
+Adds a buyer with their information to the list.

 Format: `buyer n/NAME [p/PHONE_NUMBER] [e/EMAIL] [ah/HOME_ADDRESS] [i/BUY_HOUSE_INFO] [prio/PRIORITY] [t/TAG]…`

-- `n/NAME`: Contains at least one non-whitespace
+- `n/NAME`: Contains at least one letter, number or symbol.
 - `[p/PHONE_NUMBER]`: Contains at least one number
 - `[e/EMAIL]`: Contains at least one '@'
 - `[ah/HOME_ADDRESS]`: No restrictions